How to Build a SCCM OSD Progress Report to Wow Your Boss - Part 3

-If you haven’t read part 1 and part 2 of this article series yet I recommend you do.
-Reading part 1 & 2 are essential for this next part because I go over the first few steps in order to get you to this point.
+If you haven’t read part 1 and part 2 of this article series yet, we recommend you do.
+Reading parts 1 and 2 are essential for proceeding part 3.

-I now have all my clients using my new inventory classes I created.
+Moving past parts 1 and 2, I now have all my clients using my new inventory classes I created.
 I’ve verified with a few clients that they are successfully sending this data to the site server.
 What’s next?
-The next piece of this process is to query the database.
-This is an optional step.
-If you want, you can jump down a little bit to setting up the SSRS report but I always like to setup a WQL query in the SCCM console first.
+The next piece of this process is to query the database, however this is an optional step.
+What we'll discuss next is setting up the SSRS report, but I always like to setup a SQL query in the SCCM console first.
 It’s a quick and easy way to figure out what’s in your database.